oracle-livelabs/developer/dev-ai-app-dev-retail/mcp/mcp.md

 ## Conclusion

-With MCP, Seer Holding gains far more than a new way to call the Oracle Database 23ai—it gains a unified language for interacting with all operational systems.
+With MCP, Seer Holding gains far more than a new way to call the Oracle AI Database—it gains a unified language for interacting with all operational systems.
 Instead of building and maintaining a patchwork of custom APIs, MCP exposes every capability (list tables, run SQL, generate embeddings, count rows, fetch HR metrics, check ERP orders) as discoverable, composable tools.

 **Why is this powerful?**

-- One protocol, many systems – Whether it’s financial data in Oracle 23ai, purchase orders in ERP, or employee records in HCM, MCP provides a consistent, governed way to interact.
+- One protocol, many systems – Whether it’s financial data in Oracle AI Database, purchase orders in ERP, or employee records in HCM, MCP provides a consistent, governed way to interact.

 - Safe and simple – Tools are whitelisted, read-only by default, and easy to test in notebooks, making development and compliance smoother.